-Few places are hotter than Miami in the summer.
-When you find yourself in the city, far from the best Miami beaches and without a Miami swimming pool in sight, find refuge at one of the best water parks in Miami.
-Inexpensive and accessible from most neighborhoods—from Coral Gables to Hialeah—they offer splish-splashing fun for everyone in the family.
-Whether you're looking to wade or work out, ride a slide or lounge in style, the best water parks in Miami have tons of wet and wild environments to keep your summer cool.
+The best water parks in Miami can offer refuge in a place that gets hot—and stays hot—just about every month of the year.
+So when you find yourself in the city, far from the best Miami beaches and without a Miami swimming pool in sight, find refuge at one of these water parks.
+Inexpensive and accessible from most neighborhoods, these water parks are a perfect family outing, slightly cheaper and less stressful than rounding up the crew for a trip to one of the many kid-friendly restaurants in Miami.
+Whether you're looking to wade or work out, ride a slide or lounge in style, the best water parks in Miami provide tons of way to stay cool in style.

 Best water parks in Miami